 Only 3 of 9 clamps are required for connection of the voltage supply.
-You can use the free terminals to supply further devices with voltage.
+You can use the free clamps to supply further devices with voltage.
+Should your water sampling station have pre-fitted peristaltic pumps, the further terminals can already be in use.